wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_states.md

 STAGE    Current phenological stage, can take the           N    -
             folowing values:
             emerging|vegetative|reproductive|mature
+DSNG     Days since no crop growth (perennial only)         Y    day DSD      Days since dormancy started (perennial only)       Y    day AGE      Age of the crop in years (perennial only)          Y    year
 =======  ================================================= ==== ============
 **Rate variables** (For output to observation space):
 =======  ================================================= ==== ============